LearnersGuild/guide/README.md

 Each learner is responsible for reading, understanding, and complying with this playbook.
 Our goal is to work together towards a learning environment that is constructive and supports both personal and professional growth.

+# Learning Operating System

+The LOS is a game-enhanced learning environment for engaging in cognitive apprenticeship.

+The main way that learners engage with the LOS is through [Echo](http://echo.learnersguild.org).

+To read more about the Learning OS, visit the [Game Manual](./Game_Manual/README.md) section of the playbook.

 # Culture Operating System

 Our learning environment is self-organizing, rigorously goal-driven, and personally and professionally rewarding.
 A powerful, positive culture is the strongest, most pervasive support structure a learning community can have.